BrunoDelb/alibabacloudguide/ecs.md

-You can change some parameters of an ECS instance (its type, the bandwidth used by its EIP, the method of charging for network usage, the instance\'s bandwidth and its private or public IP address).
+You can change some parameters of an ECS instance (its type, the bandwidth used by its EIP, the method of charging for network usage, the instance's bandwidth and its private or public IP address).
 Its public IP address can also be converted to an EIP.

 The instance identity, accessible via REST API, provides a description